 Know your Strengths

 This is what recruiters will be looking for.
 It is one thing to clear your exam with excellent marks, but it is another thing to be able to know your stuff at the drop of a hat.
-So, you have to know about your education, and you should be able to talk about it whenever asked about it.
+So, you have to know about your education, and you should talk about it whenever asked about it.

 You will be taking an aptitude test set by the company.
 And since you know about it, you can prepare by taking online aptitude tests.
-There are many websites with tough aptitude tests that can really help you get the hang of aptitude tests and do well.
+There are many websites with strict aptitude tests that can help you get the hang of aptitude tests and do well.
 Use your free time to do these freely available tests.

 You can look for tests based on your educational discipline and start preparing.
 For example, if you are an engineering student, there are aptitude tests for engineers.
 If you are a management student, you can look for management aptitude tests.
-And these tests are quite easy to find online.
+And these tests are pretty easy to find online.